angeris/guille.site/content/constrained-ls-intro.md

 title: Least-squares and image processing
 slug: ls-images
-category: math
+category: least-squares
 tags: math, least-squares, image-processing
-date: 2017-09-16
+date: 2017-09-19

 Least squares is one of those things that seems relatively simple once you first look at it (perhaps also because most linear algebra texts relegate it to nothing more than a page or two on their textbooks), but has surprisingly powerful implications that are quite nice, and, most importantly, that are easily computable.

-If you're interested in looking at the results first, I'd recommend skipping the following section and going immediately to the next one, which shows the application.
+*If you're interested in looking at the results first, I'd recommend skipping the following section and going immediately to the next one, which shows the application.*

 So, let's dive right in!